takov751/docker-wp-next/README.md

 - Compared to the urre/wordpress example, I've adjusted quite a few things but a couple of things worth noting are:
   - The script that generates the certs
   - Using root env rather than within Bedrock
+  - Look at PM2 to auto-restart the NextJS app in production - https://steveholgado.com/nginx-for-nextjs/
+  - Look at nginx conf, see if it's ok for production, and document what each bit does.
+I adjusted the one from the urre repo to add an upstream for the NextJS app

 ## TODO